 Overnight in Wānaka

+Begin a spectacular day of travel with a scenic walk around the reflective waters of Lake Matheson.
 Travel through Haast Pass, a UNESCO World Heritage route showcasing waterfalls, lush beech forests, and turquoise pools.
-Stop at the Blue Pools Walk, a short stroll to crystal-clear mountain waters.
 Continue past Lakes Hāwea and Wānaka, two gems framed by snow-capped peaks.
 Enjoy a lakeside dinner in the vibrant resort town of Wānaka.

 Day 7 – 20 April: Wānaka → Queenstown